 Figure 7.
-USD Broad Exchange Rate: Model vs. Data
+USD-Euro Exchange Rate: Model vs. Data

-Note: This figure plots the annual percentage change in the USD broad index exchange rate implied by the baseline model (blue diamonds) and the observed change in the data (black solid line) for comparison.
-The broad index we show corresponds to the negative of that in the data to be consistent with our exchange rate convention of local currency per unit of world currency.
+Note: This figure plots the annual percentage change in the USD/EUR exchange rate implied by the baseline model (blue diamonds) and the observed change in the data (black solid line) for comparison.